 Ancient temple complex dating back to 1453 BCE.
 Luxor Temple is believed to be where the pharaohs were crowned and is dedicated to the rejuvenation of kingship as opposed to death tombs.
 This temple will eventually be linked to the Karnak temple and we saw men working on the pathways when we visited.
 It was interesting to find out how deep below sea level the temple is.
 There are various chapels contained at Luxor, including ones built by Amonhotep III, Tutankhamun, and Ramesses II.

 Luxor Temple Hours:

 Colossi of Memnon:

-This massive stone statues were meant to stand guard at the temple mortuary Amonhotep III.
+These massive stone statues were meant to stand guard at the temple mortuary Amenhotep III.
 They have survived for over 3400 years through floods and other natural disasters.
 You feel so tiny when standing next to them for sure.
 It’s also a nice area to pick up your souvenirs as we felt the hawkers were not as pushy as in the other places.

 Colossi of Memnon Hours: